 Remove the gammon from the pot and rest on a board until cool enough to handle.
 Preheat the oven to 190C/Gas 5.
 Peel the skin off the ham, leaving behind an even layer of fat about 5mm thick.
 Using a sharp knife score the fat in a crisscross diamond pattern about 1.5cm intervals, then stud each diamond with a clove. transfer the gammon to a roasting tray.

-Mix together all the ingredients for the glaze and brush half of it over the gammon.
+Mix together equal parts treacle and mustard with some orange zest for the glaze using only enough orange juice to loosen the other ingredients while keeping it thick enough to not run off and brush half of it over the gammon.
 Roast for 15 minutes and pour over the rest of the glaze and continue to roast for a further 10-15 minutes, basting every 5 minutes.
 Remove from the oven and give the meat a final basting with the pan juices.
 Leave to rest before carving into thin slices.

 The boiled gammon (now ham) can be chilled for up to two days, and once roasted will keep in the fridge for a couple more days. if you aren’t going to roast it straight away, leave it to cool in the cooking liquor so that it absorbs even more flavour.